 As always I used a Mushroom card for the light.
 Short-press for on-off, long press to access colours and intensity… The wording on the panel on the right is mine.

 I’ll make this a lot more compact once the novelty wears off.
-I think a loud bell in the living room if I stop breathing while still being in my office 🙂 I might even use appropriate icons 🙂
+I think a loud bell in the living room if I stop breathing while still being in my office 🙂 I might even use more appropriate icons 🙂 though the ones on the right aren’t bad.

-But not before it’s well and truly tested – my wife would have a fit if there was a false alarm…
+But not hooking an alarm in before it’s well and truly tested – my wife would have a fit if there was a false alarm…

-I repeated the disconnect/reconnect being careful to fully insert the USB lead.
-I’m assuming this is down to early version issues.
+I repeated the disconnect/reconnect being careful to fully insert the USB lead, assuming this being down to early version issues.